Best VPN for Streaming in 2026: 10 Tools Ranked and Compared

 1. NordVPN — Best Overall VPN for Streaming

-The NordLynx protocol (WireGuard-based) is the real differentiator for streaming.
-In testing, NordLynx speeds averaged 85–95% of base connection speed — that's genuinely impressive, and it means 4K streaming with zero buffering on most standard broadband connections.
+The real differentiator is the NordLynx protocol, which is based on WireGuard.
+When I tested it, speeds averaged 85–95% of my base connection — that's genuinely impressive and means you're getting 4K without buffering on most regular broadband connections.

 Key Features: